Clearing prices under margin calls and the short squeeze: Case Studies

-\section{Case studies of r/WallStreetBets}
+\subsection{Case studies of r/WallStreetBets}

 In this section we wish to consider two stocks that have been part of a coordinated action from the online community r/WallStreetBets in early 2021.
 Specifically we focus on GameStop Corp.\ (GME) and AMC Entertainment Holdings Inc.\ (AMC).
-All data utilized in this section was collected from Yahoo Finance with data chosen so as to be timed prior to the actions of the online community r/WallStreetBets in early 2021.
+All data utilized in this section was collected so as to be timed prior to the actions of the online community r/WallStreetBets in early 2021.

-To simplify these examples we consider constant parameters $\alpha = 0.45$ and $\mu = 0.30$ to conform with regulatory requirements and provide simple heuristic values.
-Notably, these values provide a threshold $s^* \approx 1.23/\beta$ inversely proportional to market impacts for the existence of a strictly positive short squeeze.
-That is, prices become unstable and jump if the shorted quantity $s$ exceeds $s^*$ so long as external investors inject more than $c^*$ into the stock.
-Additionally, to simplify these considerations, we will proceed with an estimated market impact of $\beta = 2$; therefore we consider these case studies with threshold $s^* \approx 0.615$.

 \begin{example} [GameStop Corp.]
 In this first case study, we consider GME stock in early 2021.
 As of December 15, 2020 -- prior to the early 2021 price movements for the stock -- there are 69.75 million shares of the stock outstanding; of those shares, 46.89 million are actually floating and available for transactions.
-The ADV for all trading days in 2020 was approximately 6.68 million shares per day.
+The ADV for all trading days in 2020 was approximately $V = 6.68$ million shares per day.
 Critically for this work, as of December 15, 2020, a total of 68.13 million shares were shorted.
 That is, the short interest ratio is given by $s = 68.13/6.68 \approx 10.2$.
 Notably this short interest ratio is far in excess of $s^* \approx 0.615$.
-As such, we find that a strictly positive short squeeze occurs with size $\delta = \beta s - \frac{1 - \mu + 2\alpha}{1+\mu} \approx 19.17$, i.e., the price would jump by more than 1900\% due to a short squeeze.
-With a price per share of approximately \$17/share prior to the short squeeze, we would anticipate a sudden jump in prices to over \$340/share due to the short squeeze.
+As such, we find that a strictly positive short squeeze occurs with size $\delta = p_0\left(b sV - \frac{1 - \mu + 2\alpha}{1+\mu}\right) \approx 19.17p_0$, i.e., the price would jump by more than 1900\% due to a short squeeze, at an external capital purchase of $C^* \approx \$7.3$ million.
+With a price per share of approximately $p_0 = \$17$/share prior to the short squeeze, we would anticipate a sudden jump in prices to over \$340/share due to the short squeeze; in fact, under such a scenario we compute the clearing price $p^* = \$344.84$/share.
+This is a jump in price from approximately \$18.96/share before the short squeeze (due entirely to the external capital purchases of $C^*$).
 This is consistent with price movements observed in early 2021 leading up to a spike in prices on January 27, 2021. \end{example}